styro2000/RasPreenFM2/README.md

 - put Polyphony to 20 and Operators to 120 (takes about 160us to calculate on full load with Filter h3o+ on Voice, ca 45% of the
   Sound-DMA IRQ Rate of 333uS, with Filter LP it takes about 120uS)

-- the length of the Stepsequencers can be set from 2-16 steps (value 1 over F on the reset-step)
+- the length of the StepLFOs can be set from 2-16 steps (value 1 over F on the reset-step)

 - new modmatrix sources
   p1u,p2u,p3u,p4u  -> unipolar performance control (0.0 - 1.0)